manbeardgames/its-just-like-normal-mode/source/its-just-like-normal-mode/docs/pandaemonium-asphodelos/the-first-circle/intemperance-2.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PRfW76lGu8U" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 :::caution
-His video has a type that is mentioned in the description.
+His video has a typo that is mentioned in the description.
 During the Bottom-To-Top section of the video (at 1:04), the OT should read **Home > Home SE**.
 The animation that plays is correct, just the text is incorrect
 :::